iveyopt/jd3/src/index.md

 data
 ```

-## Select an industry below to view data:
+## Select an industry:
+500 companies is a lot!
+Select an industry from the dropdown below to view only the data associated with that industry.
+(Currently, this tool does not include the ability to compare across multiple industries.)
 ```js
 const industryFilter = view(
       Inputs.select(data.map(d => d.industry), {label: "Industry", sort: true, unique: true})